Explore, understand, and find funding

 The investigator should collaborate with their grant manager to ensure that other internal activities are completed so that this timeline can be kept.

 SBIR and STTR programs

 Federal Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs are available to fund innovative research and development projects at small businesses.
 Some of these funds may be subcontracted into Duke.
-The Office of Research Support (ORS) for campus and Office of Research Contracts (ORC) for School of Medicine provides guidance on funding, eligibility, and conflict of interest concerns for researchers working with companies applying to SBIR and STTR programs.
+The Office of Research Support (ORS) for Provost area/campus schools and Office of Research Contracts (ORC) for School of Medicine provides guidance on funding, eligibility, and conflict of interest concerns for researchers working with companies applying to SBIR and STTR programs.